bbarres/drosoMethod/README.md

 [![DOI](https://zenodo.org/badge/119716271.svg)](https://zenodo.org/badge/latestdoi/119716271)
-# How to create a reliable and reproducible insecticide resistance bioassay?
+# Supporting data and code for: How to create a reliable and reproducible insecticide resistance bioassay?
 An example on the worldwide invasive pest, *Drosophila suzukii*.
 *This repository contains the R code used for the data analyses and production of the figures of the related article*